February 23, 2021 //

 It was absolutely the right decision for them.
 That settling period lasted a lot longer than I ever imagined – it was 15 years before Jim engaged us to sell his company.

 Together, you have walked that long road of owning and running a business.
 We all know that this is not always an easy path to travel.
 You have reaped the benefits together, but you have also both sacrificed dearly for them together.
-Including your spouse in the discussion and listening to what they have to say is an acknowledgement of that partnership.
+Including your spouse in the discussion and listening to what they have to say is an acknowledgment of that partnership.

 It reminds me of that ancient question “how can 2 people walk together unless they are in agreement”.
 I believe that couples need to agree before this process gets underway.
-You have walked together to get this far, and it is a road you will continue to be on together afterwards; make sure you are united.
+You have walked together to get this far, and it is a road you will continue to be on together afterward; make sure you are united.

 If you don’t have a spouse, perhaps it’s a family member or best friend who has walked this journey with you.
 I would encourage you to seek their opinion and listen to what they think.
 They have seen you through the good times and the bad, and they have your best interests at heart.